freetronics/16x2LCDShieldv2/README.md

 Freetronics site:  <www.freetronics.com>
 Freetronics email: <info@freetronics.com>

-Simple shield to connect an HD44780-compatible, 16x2 LCD module to an Arduino or compatible such as a Freetronics Eleven.
+A compact shield to connect an HD44780-compatible, 16x2 LCD module and interface buttons to an Arduino or compatible such as a Freetronics Eleven.

 Features: